 Diaspora organizations provide tremendous added value to humanitarian assistance.
 Historically, diasporas are key contributors to their countries of origin or heritage through remittances and other financial or in-kind contributions, but their involvement in humanitarian efforts mean so much more.

 As seen during numerous man-made and natural disasters, diasporas are able to leverage their financial contributions, community connections, skills and local area knowledge to quickly address needs on the ground in their communities of origin.
-But what is less explored until now is how diasporas’ engagement could be strengthened through stronger coordination within the diasporas and with other humanitarian actors to bring further value to all aspects of humanitarian response, preparedness and recovery matters.
+But what is less explored until now is how diasporas’ engagement could be strengthened through stronger coordination within the diasporas and with other humanitarian actors to bring further value to all aspects of humanitarian response, preparedness, and recovery matters.

-The other survey was sent out to institutional humanitarian actors (IHAs), with respondents representing the Caribbean, Central America, Europe, South and Southeast Asia, and Southern Africa.
+As part of the project's formative stages, six virtual consultations were held between December 2020 and March 2021 with several diaspora organizations and institutional humanitarian actors in attendance.
+Separate one-on-one meetings were also conducted for more in-depth analysis of data being collected through surveys.
+Two surveys were sent out with the aim of gathering more data on what might be needed for a robust and functioning Framework, with one survey targeting diaspora organizations and receiving 123 complete responses.
+The majority of respondents identified their country of origin/heritage as Haiti, the Philippines, Nigeria, Venezuela, Bangladesh, and Senegal.
+Another survey was sent out to institutional humanitarian actors (IHAs), with respondents representing the Caribbean, Central America, Europe, South and Southeast Asia, and Southern Africa.
 The IHA respondents also came from a wide array of intervention sectors, with the majority working with camp coordination and management; protection; shelter and settlements; water, sanitation and hygiene; and health.